 The prices do seem alright, some of them are even on the low side of things when compared to other MOOC-providing e-learning platforms.
 So, what’s the catch?

-As a final point, let’s take a look at the overall at the user learning experience on the platform.
-This is also a good point to analyze for people who wonder is study.com legit - the experience that you receive is a good indicator of whether or not it is worth trusting the platform long-term.
+As a final point, let’s take a look at the overall user learning experience on the platform.
+This is also a good point to analyze for people who wonder is Study.com legit - the experience that you receive is a good indicator of whether or not it is worth trusting the platform, long-term.

-All in all, if you’re wondering is study.com worth it, there isn't really a simple “yes” or “no” answer.
-It depends on your expectations, financial situation, goals and many other things.
+All in all, if you’re wondering is Study.com worth it, there isn't really a simple “yes” or “no” answer.
+It depends on your expectations, financial situation, goals, and many other things.
 The platform does provide quality content to its users, but some people might be swayed away by a couple of controversies that it has already experienced.
-With that said, let’s finish this review off with a pro and con list.